twonthedon/Google-Data-Analytics-Capstone-Cyclistic-Case-Study-/README-3.md

 ## 📖 Project Overview

-In this capstone project for the Google Data Analytics Certificate, I analyzed a full year of public bike-share data from **Cyclistic**, a fictional Chicago-based company.
+In this capstone project for the Google Data Analytics Certificate, I will perdorm real world task of a junior data analyst for  a fictional Chicago-based company **Cyclistic**, I analyzed the previous 12 months of public bike-share data.
 The goal: identify behavioral differences between casual riders and annual members, then recommend a data-driven strategy to convert more casual riders into subscribers.

 I used **BigQuery SQL** for data exploration and transformation, and **Tableau** for visual storytelling.
 The final deliverable outlines business insights and actionable marketing recommendations tailored to Cyclistic’s goals.

+---
+## About
+### Cyclistic

+ A bike-share program that features more than 5,800 bicycles and 600 docking stations.
+Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
+The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
+Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.
+Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
+One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

 ---